A Drug Overdose is the accidental or intentional intake of any drug in dosage higher than the prescribed quantity.

 - For older individuals and those who tend to be forgetful, medications should be stored in single dose containers with time labels, to avoid multiple dosage

-- Monitor intake of this drug especially in patients, who have depression or harbor suicidal thoughts and behavior
+- Monitor intake of drugs, especially in patients who have depression or harbor suicidal thoughts and behavior

 It is important to give your healthcare provider a complete list of prescription and non-prescription medications that are being currently taken.
 This will help them in assessing the possible drug interactions within various medications and help avoid/prevent accidental or unintentional toxic drug effects.